AdamWilsonLab/adammwilson.github.io/_posts/articles/2012-10-19-Producing-a-video-of-a-scientific-presentation.md

 ---
 layout: post
 title: "Producing a video of a scientific presentation"
-description: "Using ffmpeg to create a 'picture-in-picture' recording'"
+excerpt: "Using ffmpeg to create a 'picture-in-picture' recording'"
-category: research
+category: blog
 tags: [photo,research, blog, Open Source Software]
 imagefeature:
 comments: true